dineshba/website/content/posts/git-access-management.md

   role     = "member"
 }
 ```
->Note: organization name and token to interact with github apis is given in step 1
+>Note: organization name and token to interact with github apis is given in first step

 If we run terraform plan and apply with above content, terraform will invite `dineshba` to join `some-org` github organisation

-5. Use a team in your organization if it is already present
+- Use a team in your organization if it is already present

 ```tf
 # use data-block to read team information, as team is already present